KothaNikhil/FactoryManagement/QUICK_REFERENCE.md

 ### Add New Party
 Contacts → NEW → Enter Details → Save

+### Add New User
+Users → NEW USER → Enter Username & Role → Save

+### Filter by User in Reports
+Reports → Select "Entered By" dropdown → Choose User → View

 ## ⚡ Quick Tips

-✓ Dashboard shows real-time overview
+✓ **Always select your user from header dropdown before entering data** ✓ Dashboard shows real-time overview
 ✓ Stock updates automatically
 ✓ Party optional for wastage
 ✓ Search boxes in all master screens
 ✓ Export for backups
 ✓ Check low stock daily
+✓ Filter reports by "Entered By" to track user activity

 ## 🔧 Validation Rules